 Book Ends: Disney goes back to its roots here, opting for more appropriate parchment instead of a storybook.

 And Flit, who despite his caution and practical edge, is often comically abused by Meeko.
-Is it any wonder Meeko is The Scrappy?
+Almost drowns within a minute of being introduced.
+John Smith later catches him in a cookie, which was virtually inescapable for him.

 Thomas throughout 3/4 of the movie—he nearly drowns (mere minutes into the movie), is clumsy, can't shoot and is manipulated by Ratcliffe.
 Even when he thinks he's doing right by shooting Kocoum to save John's life, he only manages to make things worse.